Assisted Living

 Key Takeaways

-2. Nursing homes may be a good fit for people who have serious, chronic conditions and require 24-hour care.
+2. Nursing homes are designed for people who have serious, chronic conditions and require 24-hour care.

 3. The median cost varies greatly depending on the state, and the Midwest and the South generally have the lowest median prices.

-4. Room type, amenities, and specific medical services can impact the overall cost of your loved one’s nursing home.
+4. Room type, amenities, and individual care needs affect the overall cost of a nursing home.

 While it’s common to seek out the average cost of living in a nursing home, it’s more practical to consider the median cost.
 When you look at a state’s or city’s median cost, half the prices in that location are higher than the median, and half are lower.
 Averages can be misleading in places with many luxury nursing homes or several budget-friendly options.
 A high number of either can skew data.